godotengine/godot-website/collections/_article/godot-30-progress-report-6.md

 ## Godot 3.0 alpha

-With this, all major funtionalities planned for 3.0 are implemented.
+With this, all major functionalities planned for 3.0 are implemented.
 We will be releasing an alpha build soon for everyone to start playing with them and finding bugs.
 Stay tuned!

 ## Seeing the code